 Your Mayo Clinic care team

-For more than 100 years, Mayo Clinic has been researching and treating Graves' disease and its associated eye-related changes, called Graves' ophthalmopathy, as well as specializing in surgery to treat both Graves' disease and Graves' ophthalmopathy.
-Mayo doctors see an average of more than 1,500 people with Graves' disease every year.
+Mayo Clinic has been researching and treating Graves' disease and its associated eye-related changes, called Graves' ophthalmopathy, for many years, as well as specializing in surgery to treat both Graves' disease and Graves' ophthalmopathy.

 Advanced diagnosis and treatment

 The tradition of innovation in treatment and research of thyroid disorders, including Graves' disease, continues today.
 Mayo Clinic has a research team dedicated to actively investigating the causes of Graves' disease and Graves' ophthalmopathy, and is conducting clinical trials evaluating new potential treatments.

 Mayo Clinic endocrinologists and other experts are respected for their skill and experience in treating Graves' disease.
 Each year, Mayo Clinic doctors treat more than 1,600 people with Graves' disease.